tinyplex/tinybase/site/guides/3_schemas_and_persistence/5_custom_persistence.md

 To build a custom Persister, you should provide four functions:

-- `getPersisted`, an asynchronous function which will fetch JSON from the persistence layer (or `null` or `undefined` if not present).
+- `getPersisted`, an asynchronous function which will fetch content from the persistence layer (or `null` or `undefined` if not present).
-- `setPersisted`, an asynchronous function which will send JSON to the persistence layer.
+- `setPersisted`, an asynchronous function which will send content to the persistence layer.
 - `startListeningToPersisted`, a function that will register a `didChange` listener on underlying changes to the persistence layer.